sio/Makefile.venv/README.md

 This Makefile can be configured via following variables:

 - `PY` - Command name for system Python interpreter.
-It is used only initialy to create the virtual environment. *Default: python3*
+It is used only initially to create the virtual environment. *Default: python3*
 - `WORKDIR` - Parent directory for the virtual environment. *Default: current working directory*